NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 4. Column #26 “Mutation_Status”: multiallelic calls from MuSE are labeled in this column as  MuSEMulti
 5. Column #32 “Sequencer” includes sequencers used.
 If different sequencers were used to generate normal and tumor data, normal sequencer is listed first.
 6. Column #113-116 “vcf_info”, “vcf_format”, “vcf_tumor_gt” and “vcf_normal_gt” are the corresponding columns from VCF files.
 Including them facilitates parsing specific variant information.
+7. Column #109 "FILTER" entries are separated by both commas and semi-colons.
-7. Column #117 “GDC_Validation_Status”: GDC also collects TCGA validation sequences.
+8. Column #117 “GDC_Validation_Status”: GDC also collects TCGA validation sequences.
 It compares these with variants derived from Next-Generation Sequencing data from the same sample and populates the comparison result in "GDC_Validation_Status".
     * "Valid", if Alternative allele(s) in the tumor validation sequence is(are) the same as GDC variant call
     * "Invalid", if none of the alternative allele(s) in the tumor validation sequence is the same as GDC variant call
     * "Inconclusive" if two alternative allele exists, and one matches while the other does not.
     * "Unknown" if no validation sequence exists
-8. Column #118 GDC_Valid_Somatic is TRUE if GDC_Validation_Status is "Valid" and the variant is "Somatic" in validation calls.
+9. Column #118 GDC_Valid_Somatic is TRUE if GDC_Validation_Status is "Valid" and the variant is "Somatic" in validation calls.
 It is FALSE if these criteria are not met.

 ### List of Columns
 1. Hugo_Symbol